biya-coin/biyaliquid-docs/.gitbook/developers-evm/wrapped-inj.md

 you may be thinking that this sounds the same as wrapper Ether (wETH).
 You are right, so far wBIYA behaves in the same way as wETH.

-However, note that the Biyaliquid network is designed with a MultiVM technical architecture.
+However, note that the Biyachain network is designed with a MultiVM technical architecture.
-This means that if wBIYA were to be implemented using a *standard* ERC20 implementation, as wETH does, wBIYA would **not** be accessible when interacting with the the non-EVM parts of the Biyaliquid network (e.g. Cosmos transactions).
+This means that if wBIYA were to be implemented using a *standard* ERC20 implementation, as wETH does, wBIYA would **not** be accessible when interacting with the the non-EVM parts of the Biyachain network (e.g. Cosmos transactions).

-This is precisely the type of limitation that Biyaliquid's [MultiVM Token Standard (MTS)](./multivm-token-standard.md) was designed for.
+This is precisely the type of limitation that Biyachain's [MultiVM Token Standard (MTS)](./multivm-token-standard.md) was designed for.